 How document automation benefits new associates

 Document automation technology provides a quicker and easier way for lawyers at all experience levels to create high-quality contacts and other legal documents.
 Specifically, firms can use document automation software to create templates and produce new legal documents using the firm’s past work.
 This means even new associates can create and tailor legal documents to meet their specific requirements with ease.

 Tasks that previously took hours to complete can now be done in a matter of minutes.
 This allows both new associates and more seasoned lawyers to focus on other work.

 Because document automation technology dramatically reduces the time and effort expended on mundane and frustrating tasks, it is also credited with helping reduce instances of associate burnout.

-New attorneys are under a tremendous amount of pressure to get up to speed quickly and become profitable.
+New lawyers are under a tremendous amount of pressure to get up to speed quickly and become profitable.
 By drastically reducing the amount of time new associates spend drafting contracts, NDAs, and various other legal documents, new associates are afforded the time and focus needed to get up to speed on important firm practices and take on more billable work.
 For law firms, this translates into higher talent retention rates and less time and resources spent hiring and training even more new associates.

 The benefits of document automation

-Law firms that commit to investing in technologies that reduce redundancies, streamline processes, and increase efficiencies are also investing in improving the day-to-day work lives of their attorneys.
+Law firms that commit to investing in technologies that reduce redundancies, streamline processes, and increase efficiencies are also investing in improving the day-to-day work lives of their lawyers.
 Technologies like document automation particularly benefit new associates who lack the experience and context needed to produce high-quality documents quickly.
-With document automation, not only are new associates given the tools they need to succeed and gain the confidence of senior attorneys, but they are also more productive and profitable for the firm.
+With document automation, not only are new associates given the tools they need to succeed and gain the confidence of senior lawyers, but they are also more productive and profitable for the firm.